adev08/adev08/README.md

 # Hi, I'm Alex Mateo  👋🏾‍💻

 <!-- <img src=""> -->
-I'm a software developer student who is passionate about making web more accessible.
+I'm a software developer who is passionate about making web more accessible.

 ## Find me around the web 🌎: